-3 To engage with portfolio firms, institutional investors increasingly join together in organizations such as Climate Action 100, the Portfolio Decarbonization Project, the Global Investor Coalition on Climate Change, and CDP.
-For example, CDP-a non-governmental organization that collects data on how publicly listed firms manage climate risks-has support from investors representing over \$87tr in assets under management in 2018.
+3 To engage with portfolio firms, institutional investors are increasingly banding together over climate-focused initiatives, such as Climate Action 100, the Portfolio Decarbonization Project, the Global Investor Coalition on Climate Change, and CDP.
+For example, CDP-a nongovernmental organization that collects data on how publicly listed firms manage climate risks-has support from investors who represented over \$87 trillion in assets under management in 2018.

-respondents did not engage with their portfolio firms.
-The respondents typically use multiple channels to engage over climate risks.
-Having discussions with management is cited as the most frequently used channel (43% of respondents used this approach, with 32% proposing specific actions to management on climate-risk issues).
-Close to 30% of the investors submitted shareholder proposals on climate-risk issues, and a similar fraction voted against management on proposals because of climate-risk concerns.
-These numbers are consistent with a recent trend of successful votes on climate shareholder proposals submitted to major oil and gas firms.4
+of the investors submitted shareholder proposals on climate risk issues, and a similar fraction voted against management on proposals because of climate risk concerns.
+These numbers are consistent with a recent trend of successful votes on climate shareholder proposals submitted to major oil and gas firms (Lemos Stein 2018).

 Most firms responded to the investors' engagements, although a number of the firms simply acknowledged an issue rather than successfully resolving it.
 Successful engagements are reported by 25% of respondents.
-If portfolio firms did not respond to engagement or showed resistance, then the investors typically refrained from further actions rather than initiating more engagement, trying to hedge the climate-risk issue or divesting from the firm.
+If portfolio firms did not respond to engagement or showed resistance, then the investors typically refrained from further actions rather than initiating more engagement, trying to hedge the climate risk issue or divesting from the firm.
 In fact, divestment was the least used course of action when investors were dissatisfied with firm responses to their engagement (only 17% exited under such circumstances).
-This observation, together with the low prevalence of divestment for risk-management purposes, is interesting in light of the debate about whether divestment or engagement is more effective in combating climate change, particularly given that divestment is the approach recommended by a number of activists and followed by an increasing number of institutions.5
+This observation, together with the low prevalence of divestment for risk management purposes, is interesting in light of the debate about whether divestment or engagement is more effective in combating climate change, particularly given that divestment is the approach recommended by a number of activists and followed by an increasing number of institutions (Mooney 2017).

 We find that investors that are more concerned about the financial effects of climate risks engage firms along more dimensions.
 Larger investors also engage firms across a wider range of channels, possibly because they have more resources to engage and they have larger firm holdings.
-The latter reduces freerider concerns and implies stronger engagement incentives (Dimson, Karakaş, and Li 2018).
+The latter reduces free-rider concerns and implies stronger engagement incentives (Dimson, Karakaş, and Li 2018).